 To minimize this waste stream, reducing disposal costs, regulatory pressure and procurement costs of freshwater, manufacturers should consider utilizing technologies that reduce the amount of water needed by manufacturing processes:

 In-process recycling, or closed-loop processing, involves the reuse of wastewater either as an input for the same process, or for other processes within the same manufacturing facility.
 This helps your operation to reach its waste reduction goals by reducing the need for wastewater treatment or disposal and by conserving energy and resources.

-In processes such as milling, turning, drilling and sawing, cutting fluid is used to reduce the temperature and friction at the cutting zone.
+Cutting fluid is used in processes such as milling, turning, drilling and sawing, to reduce the temperature and friction at the cutting zone.
 However, it creates a liquid waste that needs to be disposed of and that has the potential to cause environmental pollution.
 A considerable amount of fluid is lost from the manufacturing system through vaporization, loss with chips, workpiece and machine components.

 Reverse osmosis is a water treatment technology that incorporates the use of a semipermeable membrane to remove impurities from water.
 It can eliminate over 99% of contaminants from water, including dissolved solids, organics, bacteria and pyrogens.

 In reverse osmosis processing systems, a pump creates pressure, which forces the wastewater through a semipermeable membrane against its natural flow.
 The water molecules pass into a purified water tank, while contaminants are held back to be safely disposed of or recycled in other processes.